 Driving on the Beach

-Daytona Beach is dubbed the “World’s Most Famous Beach” for a variety of reasons, but mainly for its 23 miles of wide, hard-packed sand that welcomed the first automobile and motorcycle races in 1902.
+Daytona Beach is dubbed the “World’s Most Famous Beach” for a variety of reasons, but mainly for its 23 miles of wide, hard-packed white-sand beaches that welcomed the first automobile and motorcycle races in 1902.
 Today, while professional drivers stick to the track at the ‘World Center of Racing’, Daytona International Speedway, visitors still enjoy driving along Daytona Beach.

 Map of Beach Access Ramps in Daytona Beach and New Smyrna Beach